 Senior Experience Designer at Frog Design, Saloni Sinha unravels the unique step-by-step approach she applies to her designing and illustrating process.
 Starting out with experimentation, she progresses to conceptualizing and ends with visual styling to produce what she considers the effects of her design roots.

 Known for illustration, Saloni Sinha is a designer by day; an illustrator by night; a bassist on weekends, and a full-time dreamer.
 Her approach to design is rooted in experimentation, conceptual thinking, and visual styling.
 Saloni’s illustration style is often inspired by exaggerated reality, nature, and outer space.
-As Senior Experience Designer at Frog Design, her works have included visual direction, design language systems, branding and UX flows amongst others.
+As a Senior Experience Designer at Frog Design, her works have included visual direction, design language systems, branding and UX flows amongst others.
 Meanwhile, being a music lover, she often contributes her designs to the indie music scene.

 Saloni Sinha: My role at Frog Design varies from project to project.
 I’ve been lucky to find myself involved in different domains like enterprises, B2B, or B2C markets.
-I’ve also had the opportunity to work on visual direction, design language systems, branding, UX flows and involve myself in pursuits of organization initiatives from time to time.
+I’ve also had the opportunity to work on visual direction, design language systems, branding, and UX flows, and involve myself in pursuits of organization initiatives from time to time.

 Which artist’s works do you look up to and what do you adopt from them in your approach?

 Saloni Sinha: I get inspired by many different artists all the time.
 Some of my favorites over the last few years are John Jurez, MC Escher, and Maria Tuiriana.
 John’s subjects are always out of this world.
 His usage of colors and minimal look are some things I try to adopt in my style as well.